robinweser/fela/docs/guides/UsageWithReasonML.md

 # Usage with ReasonML

-The Reason bindings ship with some core Fela APIs, React hooks and all plugins, enhancers and presets.<br>
+The Reason bindings ship with some core Fela APIs, React hooks and all plugins, enhancers and presets.
-It also provides an [Css](https://github.com/astrada/bs-css-core) module which was forked from [bs-css](https://github.com/SentiaAnalytics/bs-css) for a more convenient style editing experience.

 > **Note**: If you want to use older APIs such as `createComponent` or `connect`, we recommend using [bs-react-fela](https://github.com/astrada/bs-react-fela) instead.